komuw/naz/PITCHME.md

 ---
 #### 1.2 Why care about SMPP?
-Typically used for SMS and USSD by Telcos(Mobile Network Operator).
+Typically used for SMS and USSD by Telcos(Mobile Network Operators).
 If you want to do integrate with various Telcos; you'll have to SMPP.

 ---